Golden Boy (West End)

 Lola Falana in particular was singled out for praise – she had been given a featured role in the dance sequences.
 Herbert Kretzmer wrote in the Daily Express: “An electrifying girl dancer named Lola Falana was absolutely riveting.
 She is the golden girl of Golden Boy.
 The finest dancer to come to London in an American show since Chita Rivera took the town by storm in West Side Story.”

 The day after opening night, word arrived in London that Robert Kennedy had been shot in Los Angeles.
-While Kennedy’s death was not announced until the day following, Sammy knew from conversations with his friend, and Kennedy’s brother-in-law, Peter Lawford that Bobby had died.
+While Kennedy’s death was not announced until the day following, Sammy knew from conversations with his friend, Peter Lawford (Kennedy’s brother-in-law), that Bobby had died.
 He tried to go through with that evening’s performance, but after intermission, Sammy appeared on stage in his boxer trunks to announce that he could not continue.
 He explained that his spirit was in the States with Kennedy, and urged the audience to consider Golden Boy’s message of freedom and racial equality, and to pray for Bobby when they returned home.

-Sammy’s friends were being assassinated, he had been ostracised by elements of both black and white communities in the USA, and in mid-August his wife May Britt officially filed for divorce (while Sammy and May had been separated since the spring of 1966, his relationship with Lola Falana had presumably led May to formally end the marriage).
+Sammy’s friends were being assassinated, he had been ostracised by elements of both black and white communities in the USA, and in mid-August his wife May Britt officially filed for divorce (although Sammy and May had been separated since the spring of 1966, his public relationship with Lola Falana had presumably led May to formally end the marriage).
 In addition, he was never in perfect health during the show – suffering continued problems with his throat, and occasionally getting injured in the show’s strenuous boxing scenes.

 Sammy’s coping mechanism was to embrace the ‘swinging London’ culture of sex, drugs and rock-and-roll.
-He had a luxury suite on the roof of the Playboy Club, loaned to him by Hugh Hefner and started hosting parties there with what he referred to as “my ‘lower social group’, the rockers – Jimi Hendrix, Mama Cass, guys from the Stones”.
+He had a luxury suite on the roof of the Playboy Club, loaned to him by Hugh Hefner, and started hosting parties there with what he referred to as “my ‘lower social group’, the rockers – Jimi Hendrix, Mama Cass, guys from the Stones”.
 He wrote in Why Me?: “I got deeply into drinking and partying … anything to not feel anything … that whole segment of my life was an effort to blot out reality.”